Sazzad-Saju/RSA_Algorithm/README.md

 Introduction
 ---

 This RSA algorithm works for any prime number and generates output in hexadecimal.
 But select only large primes for better security.
 The program Keygenerator creates a public key for encryption and a private key for decryption.
 Suppose, Alice and Bob are communicating in a hybrid cryptosystem.
 Alice sends Bob a symmetric-encrypted message.
 But Bob doesn’t have the symmetric-key.
 So, he sends his public key to Alice.
 Alice encrypts the symmetric-key with Bob’s public key and transmit.
+The private key is kept secrect and only Bob can decrypt using it.
 Thus a secure communication is established.
 Here the processes are explained with an example below: